Vishavjit Singh: Biography

 In 2011, Singh went to New York Comic Con where he unveiled his newest poster creation - Sikh Captain America - a variation on Captain America but with a dastar turban and beard.
 After the 2012 Wisconsin Sikh temple shooting, Singh was inspired to do something to combat hate crimes and discrimination, especially against Sikh.
 He wrote an op-ed in the Seattle Times about how superhero narratives can combat hate speech.
 Singh also decided to embody his 2011 creation by cosplaying as Sikh Captain America as a way to start conversations on tolerance and raise awareness about the Sikh community.
 Singh was interviewed on December 1, 2013, about his Sikh Captain America by Melissa Harris-Perry.
 When Singh was cosplaying Sikh Captain America he met then film students Ryan Westra, Ben Fischinger and Matthew Rogers.
 The students pitched an idea to Singh that would later become the 2014 movie short "Red, White, and Beard," where he would walk around New York City for three whole days and that they would film his experience.

 In 2016, Singh was featured in "The Sikh Project,” a pop-up gallery exhibit in SoHo that highlighted 38 portraits of Sikh-American men and women.
 In 2018, Singh contributed to the New York's Smithsonian Asian Pacific American Center exhibit “CTRL+ALT: A Culture Lab on Imagined Futures."
 Singh had his exhibit “Wham!
 Bam!
 Pow! – Cartoons, Turbans & Confronting Hate” on view at the Wing Luke Museum from May 4, 2018, to February 24, 2019.
 Singh is also featured in the 2022 anthology We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States by Naomi Hirahara and published by the Smithsonian Institution and Running Press Kids.

+In 2023, Singh's documentary American Sikh was showcased at Chicago International Film Festival.